theIfFactor/react-axios-without-redux/README.md

   * Open `src/components/Workspace/Workspace.js`.
   * Add `createCustomer` to the props being destructured.
   * Pass `createCustomer` through props down to the CreateCustomer component.
-  * Modify the `create` method so it invokes `createCustomer` after creating the customer object.
+  * In the CreateCustomer component, modify the `create` method so it invokes `createCustomer` after creating the customer object.
   * Make sure to pass in the customer object as a parameter.

 ### Solution